Sweet lime dragon fruit drink, with vodka

 Dragon fruit slices for garnish

-Add all the ingredients, except the garnish to a small blender and purée smooth.
-Taste for a good balance of sweet and tart with a very light hint of chilli, if using.
+Add all the ingredients, except the garnish, to a small blender and purée it smoothly.
+Taste for a good balance of sweet and tart with a very light hint of chilli if using.
 Pour into glasses and garnish with the dragon fruit wedge.